nodejs/node/doc/api/readline.markdown

 To use this module, do `require('readline')`.
 Readline allows reading of a stream (such as `process.stdin`) on a line-by-line basis.

-Note that once you've invoked this module, your io.js program will not terminate until you've closed the interface.
-Here's how to allow your program to gracefully exit:
+Note that once you’ve invoked this module, your io.js program will not terminate until you’ve closed the interface.
+Here’s how to allow your program to gracefully exit:

     var readline = require('readline');